chgeo/bookshop-java/README.md

 3. Change the Projects Presentation from Flat to Hierarchical for better understanding.
 4. In **Project Explorer**, right click on the project, then go to the SAP Cloud Business Application and click Build.

-## Deploying the Project on Local Tomcat Server
+## Deploying the Project to a Local Tomcat Server
 1. In **Project Explorer**, right click on the bookshop-java-srv project and Run on server (**Java Web Tomcat 8 Server**).
 2. Use the link <http://localhost:8080/bookshop-java-srv/odata/v4/> or
  <http://localhost:8080/bookshop-java-srv/odata/v4/CatalogService/$metadata> in the browser to check if everything works fine.